s-weigand/binge-stream/readme.md

 ## :question: Why would you want to use this extension?

-You sat down on your couch or went to bed, binge watching your favorite show and then the intro kicks in for the 10th- time this evening so you get up and click the skip button?
+You sat down on your couch or went to bed, binge-watching your favorite show, and then the intro kicks in for the 10th time this evening so you get up and click the skip button?

 Or you don't want to watch the 5min recap of an episode you just watched?

-Than this extension is for you.
+Then this extension is for you.

 ## :sparkles: Supported services